 For the third year in a row, the W. P. Carey School of Business at Arizona State University ranks Top 25 on a prestigious global rankings list.
 The Center for World-Class Universities at Shanghai Jiao Tong University places ASU at No. 21 worldwide for Economics/Business.

 The White House will honor an innovative student who started his own business and an instructor from the W. P. Carey School of Business on Thursday.
 The two will be recognized at a Washington event designed to highlight young entrepreneurs and their importance to America's future.

 The highly ranked W. P. Carey School of Business at Arizona State University is offering three new degree options, just in time for the new school year starting this week.
 All focus on very timely fields: public service, real estate and information technology (IT).

-A little bit of good news is coming to the Phoenix-area housing market.
-Foreclosures accounted for just under 38 percent of the existing-home transactions in the area in March.
-A new report from the W. P. Carey School of Business at Arizona State University reveals the improvement over the 43 percent seen in the first two months of 2011.
+For the first time since the spring of 2009, the Phoenix-area foreclosure rate has dropped below 30 percent of the existing-home transactions in the market.
+A new report from the W. P. Carey School of Business at Arizona State University confirms five months in a row of foreclosure-rate declines.

 Americans are closely watching the job market as a key sign of whether the economy is really improving.
 Midyear job-growth numbers for each state are out, and an expert from the W. P. Carey School of Business at Arizona State University is offering his insight on the trends.